 where pi is the momentum of the ith particle, mi is the mass of the ith particle, and the sum runs over all particles.

-Note that we don’t require the flywheel to be mesoscopic; rather, we partition an ordinary flywheel into mesoscopic cells when we evaluate KE[mesoscopic].
+Note that we don’t consider the flywheel to be mesoscopic; rather, we partition an ordinary flywheel into mesoscopic cells when we evaluate KE[mesoscopic].

 A more-general approach would be to specify a length-scale “λ" specifying the resolution, i.e. how closely we are going to look at things.
 Then we partition the object into cells of size λ, and define